 This is your journey.
 Take your time.

 Your journey begins in the Hemel en Aarde Valley, where heaven meets earth, located at the foot of the Klein River Mountains, a 15-kilometre drive from Hermanus town centre.
-You will be spending your first night at High Season Farm, a beautiful guest farm with 6 upmarket guest cottages, or at Hemel en Aarde Cottages, surrounded by vineyards, landscaped gardens.
+You will be spending your first night at High Season Farm, a beautiful guest farm with 6 upmarket guest cottages, surrounded by vineyards, landscaped gardens.

 Your vehicles will be safely parked within the fenced accomodation for the 5 nights and all walkers will be transported back to their cars at the end of the Hermanus Camino.